5 Common Chatbot Fails and How to Prevent Them

 Solution: Brainstorm multiple conversation scenarios.
 An easy way to do this is by reading through chat transcripts or conducting qualitative interviews to learn how your customers talk, what terms they use, and so on.

-This will help you create a comprehensive decision tree.
+Depending on the chatbot provider you use, this will help you create a comprehensive decision tree or conversation paths.
 It’s unnecessary to program your chatbot to recognize an extensive word bank, but creatively diverting off-topic requests can keep conversations from hitting a frustrating dead end.

-If this amount of coding and programming would cost you more time and resources than you have, then consider using a pre-built chatbot solution.
-Companies like ChatCreate and BotSociety help you easily write conversations with multiple path options.
+If this amount of coding and programming would cost you more time and resources than you have, then consider using a no-code AI solution.
+With Userlike’s AI Automation Hub, for example, you just need to know how to copy and paste.rite conversations with multiple path options.